 How Kamagra Works

 Kamagra contains 100mg of Sildenafil Citrate, the same active ingredient found in Viagra.
 It helps increase blood flow to the penis, making it easier to achieve and maintain an erection when sexually stimulated.
+It does not trigger an automatic erection—you still need natural arousal for it to work effectively.

 Compared to other ED treatments, Kamagra is: